tpy5064/cs-665-assignment-1/README.md

 info() method where the name of the beverage is modified.
 - Class structure is relatively simple and the string representation of the beverage objects are all done through info() method, and inherits milk and sugar count through the superclass.
+- CoffeeMachine class handles logic of which drink to produce via switch case statement, and handles the quantity of condiments requested.
+If the values are negative or exceeds 3, null value is returned.
+If drink type is illegal, null is returned.
+- Main class prints drinks served on the condition that the beverage is not null, preventing NullPointerException.

 # Maven Commands